Kirra FAQ

 No - We are not a cult!

-We are of the opinion that if you ask that question, it doesn't matter what we say, your head is at a certain place.
-Continuing your thinking, if we said No, then you would expect any cult to answer that question in that way.
-After all of that, not sure what answer would be acceptable to assure you that we are not a cult?
+We are of the opinion that if you ask this question, it doesn't matter what we say, your head is at a certain place.
+Continuing your thinking, if we said No, you would expect any cult to answer that question in that way, with a "No" answer.
+After all of that, we're not sure what answer would be acceptable to assure you that we are not a cult?
+So, we have prepared the following detailed items for your consideration.

 In summary:

-We hope that these are enough to convince you!
+We hope that these facts are enough to convince you a) to join, b) that we are not a cult!

 How does Kirra support its community?